larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (55:33)
 It wasn't a close social minded.

-### 31-robot
+### 31-robot /

 OK, so now we are on 31.
 And again, we're looking at a 35 teletype.
-Typing in a logo procedure.
+Typing in a Logo procedure.
-And.
-You got a pretty bad ribbon.
+And you got a pretty bad ribbon.
-Of course in those days.
+Of course in those days,
-Any kind of a console thing
+any kind of a console thing
-was dependent upon the ribbon
+was dependent upon the ribbon.
-you had to change the ribbon,
+You had to change the ribbon,
-the ribbon and it was full
+and it was a whole
 hassle connected with it.
 (56:08)
-There there is some more 340 display.
+There is some more 340 display,
-I think it looks like and and
+I think it looks like, and
 the turtle and little man there.

-So this again is mislabeled.
+*So this again is mislabeled.
 That's being called a robot, but it's not.
-It's really the church.
+It's really the turtle.*

-Well, it's mostly turtle squirrel.
+Well, it's mostly the turtle, and the squiral.
-And then there's a fairly interesting.
+And then there's a fairly interesting...

-### 32-mathlab
+### 32-mathlab /

 (56:30)
-OK, so now we're ready for
+OK, so now we're ready for 32...

-32 like that somebody.
+*I feel like that's somebody.
-Stand it up.
+That's got to be a standard equation of some sort.*

-This is this guy.
+This is this guy...

-2.
+*32.*

 Let's see.
-Blocked.
-OK, just a block down here.
+Blocks...
+OK, just a block diagram here.
 It doesn't show very much about it now.
 I believe that this thing
-was was a.
-That was not
-instead this.
-This thing guy
-named Engelmann did
+was a... not Macsyma.
+Instead, this thing that the guy named Engelman did.

 ### 33-cube

 OK 33 this
-is cube 33 OK and here we are OK here we are picking the Norman.
+is cube 33 OK and here we are OK here we are picking the gnomon.
 (57:20)
 OK there you can see where
-the Norman is on the magnetic
+the gnomon is on the magnetic
 thing we aren't reaches up,
 pulls it off and if it drops it.
 Stop the film.
 They stop the film